immanentdomain/immanentdomain.github.io/_posts/2020-06-20-Market-Basket-Analysis-Sample.md

 ### How to interpret this dataset:

 When customers buy "antecedent", they are "confidence" likely to also purchase "consequent".
-The support of these items show how oten each item appears in the dataset.
+The support of these items show how often each item appears in the dataset.

 # Conclusions: